Edit Mesh Manually

 Manual Editing Details

-When a vertex is added, a gray edge (line) extends from the previously placed vertex and automatically connects the vertices.
+After a vertex is added, the edge (line) is grayed out until the next vertex is added, at which point clicking automatically connects the vertices.

 If a vertex is added across an already existing edge, the edge is not connected and becomes a single vertex.